markdingo/go-websocket-demo/README.md

 scenario it's important for the server to know when a client is unresponsive so it doesn't continue to consume resources unnecessarily.

-The second reason for using application-level Pings is to demonstrate message demuxing on the client and server using json as the serialization format.
+The second reason for using application-level Pings is to demonstrate message demuxing with json as the serialization format.
+This is not an overly complex problem but there are nuances due to the nature of go and the requirements of the `encoding/json` package.
+In short, if you just exchange pure json you need to construct the message struct before you know the message type...
+Thus the exchanged messages include struct identifiers.
+More details can be found in `protocol.go`.

 ### Purpose